Connection lost. Please refresh the page.

 + Show all

-The cranial nerves (CN) are twelve pairs of nerves that, with the exception of the spinal accessory nerve (CN XI), originate in the brain and contribute to the peripheral nervous system (PNS), supplying the head and neck.
+The cranial nerves (CN) are 12 pairs of nerves that primarily supply the head and neck region.
+With the exception of the spinal accessory nerve (CN XI), the cranial nerves originate in the brain.

 Oculomotor nerve (CN III)